These Gluten Free Peanut Butter Blossoms are a perfect treat for any occasion

 - 1/2 cup softened coconut oil or butter

 - 1 3/4 cup chickpea flour also known as gram flour or garbanzo flour

 - 24 chocolate kisses

-In a large mixing bowl use an electric mixer to cream together the coconut oil or butter with the brown sugar.
-Add the peanut butter, vanilla extract, and egg and mix until smooth.
+In a large mixing bowl use an electric mixer to mix together the coconut oil or butter with the peanut butter.
+Add the brown sugar, vanilla extract, and egg and mix until smooth.

-Add the baking powder and chickpea flour to the cream butters and sugar.
+Add the baking powder and chickpea flour to the creamed butters and sugar.
 Mix until smooth and no lumps remain.